katcravo/u_d3_js/README.md

 ### Third Iteration
 1. Refine wording - use the word 'Victims' in title.
 Include the words 'passenger class' in the description, to provide context for 1st class, etc.
+2. Include checkbox for sorting by Man, Woman Child rather than Pclass.

 ## Feedback